Essex97/Expectation-Maximization/README.md

 ## Run
-Firstly you have to install the Dependencies.
+Firstly you have to install the dependencies.

     pip install Pillow